-Most individuals will choose between filing a "Chapter 7" bankruptcy and a "Chapter 13" bankruptcy.
-The term "chapter" is derived from the chapter of the U.S. Bankruptcy Code which outlines the terms and conditions of each form of bankruptcy.
+Consumer bankruptcy normally involves a choose between filing a Chapter 7 bankruptcy and a Chapter 13 bankruptcy.
+The term "chapter" is derived from the chapter of the U.S. Bankruptcy Code that outlines the terms and conditions of each form of bankruptcy.

 Chapter 7 ("Straight Bankruptcy" or "Liquidation")

-When people think of bankruptcy, they have historically thought in terms of a "Chapter 7" personal bankruptcy.
-In a "Chapter 7" bankruptcy:
+When people think of bankruptcy, most people think of a Chapter 7 bankruptcy.
+In this form of bankruptcy:

 - Depending upon the laws of your state, you will be allowed to keep some personal property, and probably an interest in your home (although perhaps not all of your equity).

-- Most debts are cancelled.
+- Most or all debts are cancelled.